josefresnadillo/runteam/README.md

 # RUNMATES
-Run with your friends and challenge another teams
+Run with your friends and challenge other teams